 Next, we add a 'Loop Collection' connector to the workflow

 Use the connector-snake to generate the JSON path you will need, by clicking and dragging on the orange circle mapping icon, left of the 'List operation' itself.

 CONNECTOR-SNAKE: The simplest and easiest way to generate your jsonpaths is to use our feature called the Connector-snake.
 Please see the main page for more details.

 Once you have dragged it over to the first Affinity step, you will see a dropdown list of options appear.
 Select the

 The Loop input panel should then look something like this:

 This will enable us to iterate over the list of persons, and perform operations for each one, during each loop cycle.

-Finally, drag another Cue connector step into the Loop collection itself, and select the operation 'Get person'.
+Finally, drag another Affinity connector step into the Loop collection itself, and select the operation 'Get person'.
 Use the same connector-snake method for generating the JSON path to get the 'ID' field.